benchristel/refactoring-workshop/cli-client/README.md

 ## Logging

-Developers like your library, but they would like to be able to have a log of the exact `oc` commands it executes.
+The app developers like your library, but they would like to be able to have a log of the exact `oc` commands it executes.
 This will enable them to debug their programs more easily.

 ### User Story

-As a Python developer<br/>
+As a Python app developer<br/>
 I want to have a log of the shell commands executed by the `oc` library<br/>
 So that I can debug my programs more easily